 There are a number of operational roles based within the CPA Headquarters Secretariat including IT, Human Resources and Partnerships and Engagement.
 The operational areas of work supports the governance and delivery services of the CPA Headquarters Secretariat, for example setting the Secretariat's administrative policies ranging from procurement, staffing and sourcing external funding.

-Led by the Head of Parliamentary Development, the CPA Programmes team is the largest division within the CPA Headquarters Secretariat and unique in having staff based in London, UK and Wellington, New Zealand.
+Led by the Head of Programmes, the CPA Programmes team is the largest division within the CPA Headquarters Secretariat and unique in having staff based in London, UK and Wellington, New Zealand.
 The CPA Programmes Team is divided into two spheres; Multilateral Engagement and Bilateral Engagement.
 The first sphere focuses heavily on the CPA's network coordination with the second sphere, Bilateral Engagement, focusing on in-country institutional strengthening programmes.
 As the name might suggest, the CPA Programmes Team oversees the delivery of all CPA programmes and projects.

 The Communications Team is responsible for setting the Communication Strategy for the Secretariat and the delivery and management of all key communications channels to ensure the CPA membership is kept fully apprised of all CPA news and activities.
 The Communication Team leads on the production of key communications outputs such as The Parliamentarian, the CPA Podcast and the Order Paper.
 It also sets the visual branding rules for the Association.